 Low intro APR

-The card offers a 0% intro APR on purchases and balance transfers for the first 12 months after account opening (balance transfers made within 120 days qualify for the intro rate).
-After the intro period, the APR jumps to a variable 15.99% - 26.99% on both purchases and balance transfers.
-Watch out for that balance transfer fee, though.
-There’s an intro balance transfer fee of $5 or 3% of the amount of each balance transfer, whichever is greater.
-After that, the balance transfer fee is the greater of $5 or 5% of the amount of each balance transfer.
+The card offers a 0% intro APR on purchases and qualifying balance transfers for the first 15 months after account opening (balance transfers made within 120 days qualify for the intro rate).
+After the intro period, the APR jumps to a variable 14.49% - 24.99% on both purchases and balance transfers.
+Watch out for that balance transfer fee, though: 3% intro for 120 days from account opening, then up to 5%; minimum: $5.

 No annual fee